[written at the end of 2013 AD, during the Dark Ages of programming]

 “Everything is an object” is the core dogma of OOP and deemed as the highest standards of OO language design.
 Now let’s take a careful look to see if it is true, or if it is a good idea to make things that way.

 Many people take “everything is an object” for granted because when this sentence is taken literally it matches their everyday experience.
 Since the word “object” in English basically means “a thing”, how can “everything is an object” be not true?
-But be careful since the definition of an “object” in OOP has a specific meaning which is very different from what it means in English.
+But be careful since the definition of an “object” in OOP has a specific meaning which is very different from its meaning in English.

-OOP’s definition of an object is “a combination of data fields (attributes that describe the object) and associated procedures known as methods“.
+OOP’s definition of an object is “a combination of data fields and associated procedures known as methods“.
 Can you really fit everything into this model?